ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 When the pain body is active, you are not present, you are unconscious.
 You are completely and totally identified with the pain.
 In some senses, the definition of evil.

-Recommendations for dealing with the pain body is to be aware of it as what it is and feel your inner body.
+Recommendations for dealing with the pain body is to practice becoming more aware of the present moment and feel your inner body.

 It helps in relationships to say "oh that triggered my pain body" or to another as "your pain body is active".
 You can teach children about it by asking questions like "do you remember when you acted out like that?
 How did it feel?
 Do you remember why?
 Could you name it?"

 ## The present momemt